ernoult/continualEP/README_ICLR.txt

     --c-ep: specifies whether the updates are continual (True) or not (False).
 Default: False.

     --angle: specify the weight angle between forward and backward weights in degrees (default: 0 degree).
+See Appendix F.1 for the angle definition.

   iii) Others: